FREQUENTLY ASKED QUESTIONS

 of Civil Procedure to issue subpoenas for depositions or documents in any other federal court

 district.
-The standard subpoena form should be used.
-The attorney will complete the heading,
+The standard subpoena form should be used and will contain the Utah heading and case number.

 The attorney will serve the necessary notices when issuing a subpoena.